 Clearance during nuclear power plant decommissioning

-The decommissioning of a nuclear facility produces radioactive residues and de-installed or dismantled components; there may also still be buildings on-site.
-They must be recycled safely, reused or disposed of correctly as radioactive waste.
-For example, decommissioning of the controlled area of a nuclear power plant, including buildings, generally produces around 200,000 tonnes of material.
-However, experience has shown that only around 3% of it must be disposed of as radioactive waste.
-The bulk of the material – around 97% – is not radioactive or is only lightly contaminated and can therefore be used as non-waste, or be properly and safely recovered/recycled, or disposed of in a way that is in the best public interest.
-This process, known as clearance, applies to buildings as well.
-A small proportion of the material from the controlled area may be reused while remaining under regulatory control and is not integrated into material flows.
+The decommissioning of a nuclear facility produces radioactive residues and disassembled or dismantled components; there may also still be buildings on-site.
+The radioactive residues and components have to be recycled safely, disposed of correctly or disposed of as radioactive waste.
+For example, decommissioning the controlled area of a nuclear power plant, including buildings, generally produces around 200,000 megagrams (Mg, formerly tonnes T) of material.
+Experience has shown that around 3 percent of this material have to be stored as radioactive waste.
+The bulk of the material – around 97 percent – is not radioactive or the radioactivity is negligible.
+This bulk of material can therefore be conventionally used as non-waste outside nuclear engineering, or can be safely recovered/recycled in line with the pertinent provisions, or disposed of in a way that is in the best public interest.
+As the experts say, it can be cleared.
+Buildings, too, can be cleared.
+A very small share of the material from the controlled area may continue to be used in a nuclear installation provided it remains under regulatory control.

 Clearance is regulated by the Radiation Protection Ordinance.
-The regulations are based inter alia on European directives (Council Directive 96/29/Euratom) and the Recommendations of the German Commission on Radiological Protection (SSK Recommendations of 12 February 1998, published in Federal Gazette, 15 October 1998; SSK Recommendations of 6 December 2006, Federal Gazette, 22 June 2007).
-The effect of clearance is to release radioactive materials and movable objects, buildings, soil surfaces, facilities or components from regulatory control.
-Release measurements must therefore be taken.
+The regulations are based on European directives (Council Directive 2013/59/Euratom) and the Recommendations of the German Commission on Radiological Protection (SSK Recommendations of 12 February 1998, published in Federal Gazette, 15 October 1998; SSK Recommendations of 6 December 2006, Federal Gazette, 22 June 2007).

 Types of clearance